-British people introduced the motorcycles in Sri Lanka when they were ruling Sri Lanka.
+British people had introduced the motorcycles in Sri Lanka when they were ruling this land.

 "The first motorcycle arrived in the island on January 20, 1903.
 Mr. C. Hahn of Messrs Bohirnger & Co. was the first person to introduce the motor cycle to Ceylon.
 These early motorcycles were belt-driven from the engine to the rear wheel and had only one speed and pedals were used to start it.

 The first motorcycle ride to Kandy and back was undertaken by Mr. Fred Nell, the founder of Colonial Motors on a 'Noble' machine.
 His trip to Kandy and back in a day was a great achievement."